There are several different organisations who run training courses for the school workforce.

 National Extension College

 The National Extension College is an educational charity which is part of the Open School Trust.
-They offer GCSEs, A Levels and some QCF qualifications and UNISON members can receive a 10% discount on all courses.
+They offer GCSEs, A Levels and some RQF qualifications and UNISON members can receive a 10% discount on all courses.
 Find out more here

-Some universities have partnership arrangements with Further Education colleges and employers to deliver some courses relevant to school staff.
+Some universities have partnership arrangements with further education colleges and employers to deliver some courses relevant to school staff.
 The institutions involved include the Open University, and the courses include foundation degrees as well as undergraduate courses leading to first degrees.
 UCAS is the central organisation which processes applications for full-time undergraduate courses at UK universities and colleges.
 You can find out more on the UCAS website.

 The Open University offers part-time, flexible courses.
 For more information on the qualifications they offer in Education, Childhood and Youth, visit the website here

 Private providers are training companies which can deliver training locally to schools.

 Learndirect provides information about and access to courses, many of which are online and can be studied at home, at work (with agreement from your school) or in local Learndirect centres.
 You can find out more on the LearnDirect website

 Various online organisations offer qualifications such as Stonebridge, ICS Learn, Open Study College and Home Learning College.
 Prices can vary considerably so it is worth comparing all the options.